Executive Assistant: Job Description, Salary, and Skills

 Executive assistants are similar to administrative assistants or secretaries in that they all support someone else's work - usually an executive - by handling or supervising office duties.
-The difference is that an executive assistant is specifically the senior office staff member for a top executive.
-That means supervising and training other office staff, and also tackling tasks that could have a dramatic effect on the success of the company.
+The difference is that an executive assistant is specifically the senior office staff member assigned to a top executive.
+This involves supervising and training other office staff, as well as tackling tasks that could have a dramatic effect on the success of the company.

 Executive assistant duties include the same duties as an administrative assistant: making and accepting phone calls; sending memos, emails, and letters on behalf of the executive; receiving visitors and handling scheduling.
 But they also act as a gatekeeper, making decisions about who gets access to the executive and what information the executive receives.